ericpriceco/ericpriceco.github.io/content/posts/2023-12-05-secrets-manager-eks.md

       property: db_password
 ```

-Here's a stripped down deployment manifest where I'm creating environments variables for the two values in the "image-app" secret.
+Here's a stripped down deployment manifest where I'm creating environment variables for the two values in the "image-app" secret.
 Take a note of the annotations on this deployment.
-We're telling the Reloader to keep an eye on the "image-app" secret, so when the secret is updated or rotated, the Reloader will perform a restart on this app.
+We're telling Reloader to keep an eye on the "image-app" secret, so when the secret is updated or rotated, Reloader will perform a restart on this app.
 Hopefully you have your rolling update strategies and pod disruption budgets set to your liking.

 ### deployment
 ```yaml